 Addiction does not happen overnight.
 It happens slowly over time.
-Therefore, it is an unrealistic set up for failure to think that after treatment, addiction will simply disappear.
+Therefore, it is an unrealistic set up for failure to think that addiction will simply disappear after treatment.

 In turn, recovery happens the same way, slowly and over time.
-It takes practice to change any habit and addiction does not give up easily.
+It takes practice to change any habit, and addiction does not give up easily.
 It waits patiently to show up again and again.
-Relapse prevention programming provides the necessary practice with professional support to ensure a set up for success.
-Rehearsing red flags and warning signs prevents relapse and builds confidence until the addicted person can recognize and manage the warning signs on their own.
+Relapse prevention programming provides the necessary practice with professional support to ensure a setup for success.
+Rehearsing red flags and warning signs prevents relapse and builds confidence until the addicted person can recognize and manage the warning signs independently.

 The urge to revert to the well-worn path is very high.
 What matters is how quickly and safely the correction back to the new path is made.
-Patience, understanding and a gentle attitude is so valuable when dealing with relapse.
+Patience, understanding, and a gentle attitude are so valuable when dealing with relapse.
 Success in recovery is found in building confidence in the new path and resilience toward the well-worn path.

 Addiction is a recurring condition that requires continuous management.
-If not managed, a “flareup” or relapse occurs.
-The relapse rates of other recurring conditions are like addiction.
-Like Alzheimer’s or diabetes, if management of the condition is neglected, flare ups are likely.
+If not managed, a “flare-up” or relapse occurs.
+The relapse rates of other recurring conditions are similar to addiction.
+Like Alzheimer’s or diabetes, if the management of the condition is neglected, flare-ups are likely.
 Success with addiction is determined by longer periods of sobriety and shorter periods of reoccurrence over time.

-When the addicted person returns to their drug of choice, the relapse is obvious, however addiction shows up subtly, sometimes masked as something not always so obvious.
-A person may abandon one drug for another, for example replacing alcohol for THC.
-Other times they may replace a substance with an addictive behavior, for example replacing cocaine for gambling or nicotine for binging and purging.
+When the addicted person returns to their drug of choice, the relapse is obvious.
+However, addiction shows up subtly, sometimes masked as something not always so obvious.
+A person may abandon one drug for another, for example, replacing alcohol with THC.
+They may also replace a substance with addictive behavior, for example, replacing cocaine for gambling or nicotine for binging and purging.
 This fools people because the addiction is disguised.
 Regardless of what kind of addictive behavior is being exhibited, recovery stops, and the underlying issues cannot be addressed when active addiction is masking them.
-Relapse prevention management monitors the initial addiction and guards against transfer addiction, which in turn significantly increases the success rate of long-term sobriety and recovery.
+Relapse prevention management monitors the initial addiction and guards against transfer addiction, which significantly increases the success rate of long-term sobriety and recovery.